Coat of Arms Nigtevecht

 Unconfirmed histories

-There were stories about the family being tax collectors in the municipality Nigtevecht, but I have never found proof of this.
-It is however possible that the Huydecoper van Nigtevecht family had certain rights, freedoms and duties related to raising taxes in the area as "Lordship of Nigtevecht" from the Dutch "Heerschap".
-Hence the descriptsion "Huydecoper Lord of Nigtevecht" or Huydecoper Lordship of Nigtevecht".
-The Dutch titles can be a bit confusing in English as it had changed a bit overtime.
+There were stories about the family being tax collectors in the municipality of Nigtevecht, but I have never found proof of this.
+It is, however, possible that the Huydecoper van Nigtevecht family had certain rights, freedoms, and duties related to raising taxes in the area as "Lordship of Nigtevecht" from the Dutch "Heerschap".
+Hence the description "Huydecoper Lord of Nigtevecht" or "Huydecoper Lordship of Nigtevecht".
+Dutch titles can be confusing in English, as they have changed over time.
+The use of the Dutch "Heer" can also be confusing; it depends on context.

-heer / mijnheer = mister, common use of sir.
+heer / mijnheer = mister, common use of sir

-High Nobility title "Heer" = Lord, Lordship.
-Also used in the Bible as Lord of Israel, Lord Jesus.
+High nobility title "Heer" = Lord, Lordship.
+(Also used in the Bible as Lord of Israel, Lord Jesus).

 Tracing historical information